A dominance tree approach to systems of cities

-More generally, the difficulty of characterizing the spatial organisation of urban systems appears in many problems of spatial statistics \cite{Illian:2008,Jacobsen:2006} where the points (cities in our case) have a position and are described by (at least) one quantity such as the population.
-In spatial statistics this general setting is referred as a `marked point process'~\cite{Illian:2008}, in which each point $x_i$ of the process carries extra information called a mark $m_i$.
-The mark can be a random variable, a categorical variable, or any other additional information about the points.
+More generally, this problem of characterizing the spatial organization of urban systems appears often in spatial statistics \cite{Illian:2008,Jacobsen:2006} where the points (cities in our case) have a position and are described by (at least) one quantity such as the population.
+In spatial statistics this general setting is referred to as a `marked point process'~\cite{Illian:2008}, where each point $x_i$ of the process carries extra information called a mark $m_i$.
+The mark can be a random or a categorical variable, or any other additional information about the points.
 This problem is not only important in geography with the study of human settlements, but is also relevant for many fields ranging from ecology (positions of plants of different species), to epidemiology (locations of infected individuals), material science (positions of defects) or astronomy that is interested in the location of stars and galaxies.
 An urban system is an example of such marked point process, where the points are the cities and the mark is their population size.
 Space is obviously important in this system, and has to be considered jointly with population: if for example two cities are close to each other, it makes a difference if they have similar or very different population sizes.
 Standard tools developed for the analysis of point processes usually consist in measuring spatial autocorrelations \cite{Moran:1950}, or testing the null hypothesis of complete spatial randomness with the $K$ or $L$ statistics which summarize the deviations from a uniform (Poisson) distribution \cite{Illian:2008,Jacobsen:2006}.
 These tools were then extended to marked point processes and describe deviations from known cases such as the Poisson process, or intensity and moments measures \cite{Haenggi:2012}.
 A tool that would go beyond these measures and provide a more precise characterization of these processes would then be extremely useful for a wealth of different problems.